Liver fluke

 Note

-Faecal samples may be tested individually, or pooled in groups of up to five samples.
+Faecal samples may be tested individually or pooled in groups of up to five samples (With the exception of certain tests that stipulate only certain species).
 Pooling reduces costs.
 Submitters should nominate if they wish the samples to be tested in pools.
 If pooling is not requested, the laboratory will test the individual samples.

 The antibody ELISA is available for the detection of infection with both immature and adult fluke.
 Titres appear 6-8 weeks (cattle) or 4-6 weeks (sheep) after infection and remain high for at least 12 weeks after the infection has been removed.
 Antibodies remain high in untreated subacute and chronic stages.
 The false negative rate is low in both cattle (2.5%) and sheep (nil).
 The test is not suitable for other species.